tommilaurila/hiutalehipat_2016/README.md

 The hardware also includes a self made, GPIO driven candy dispenser that dispenses candy based on your game score.

+This project was specifically created for a local kids winter event.

 This is still an ongoing project and more info will be posted..